'Reputations at stake as cricket awaits judgement'

 There have been further suggestions in some quarters that the ECB may have been rattled by the criticism it received by politicians as this scandal ignited in late 2021, and put pressure on Yorkshire to dismiss staff.
 Outgoing Yorkshire chairman Lord Kamlesh Patel said in an interview that he was "asked by the ECB to ensure some people who were there from the previous regime did not take part in that governance process".

-The ECB's lawyers said any suggestions of bias were "inappropriate" and "simply wrong", and it can point to the systemic racism that Yorkshire have admitted to during a prolonged period; the discriminatory language that former players Ballance and Matthew Hoggard have accepted they used while there; and the original Yorkshire investigation that found Rafiq had been racially abused, when arguing that it was absolutely right that it pursued the case that it did.
+The ECB's lawyers said any suggestions of bias were "inappropriate" and "simply wrong", and it can point to the systemic racism that Yorkshire have admitted to during a prolonged period, the discriminatory language that former players Ballance and Matthew Hoggard have accepted they used while there, and the original Yorkshire investigation that found Rafiq had been racially abused, when arguing that it was absolutely right that it pursued the case that it did.

 But many will also feel that after a legal process that has cost millions of pounds, and a saga that has caused the game unprecedented pain, they are no closer to truly knowing whether Vaughan said the words he stands accused of saying 14 years ago or not, or indeed what precisely went on during those years when Rafiq played at Headingley.